-Vegetarians and vegans have enjoyed soya-based foods like tofu also known as bean curd for a long time which is known to be an excellent substitution for animal-based protein that can be high in saturated fat and cholesterol.
+Vegetarians and vegans have enjoyed soy-based foods like tofu also known as bean curd for a long time which is known to be an excellent substitute for animal-based protein that can be high in saturated fat and cholesterol.

 In some countries such as China, Japan, Indonesia, Malaysia, Singapore Vietnam, Thailand, and Korea, tofu and soy foods are a protein staple.